eukaprotech/xmlprocessor/README.md

 # Usage Example

-To process an xml string already loaded from a file or an RSS feed into a JSONObject list, HashMap list or JSONArray.
+To process an xml string already loaded from a file or an RSS feed.
+The xml string will be processed into a JSONObject list, HashMap list or JSONArray.

 A sample xml_string response from an RSS feed.